AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-acp-1-intro.md

 This profile is designed to set a Composition standard for:
 * Query for an advance care planning document composition for a patient
+* Query for a Goals of Care document for a patient
 * Record or update a advance care planning document composition belonging to a patient
+* Record of update a Goals of Care document for a patient

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)